ionic-zone/ionic.zone/_articles/fastlane/initialize-fastlane-for-your-cordova-ios-and-android-apps.md

 ### Android

-As the file structure for Fastlane was already created, and `fastlane` wasn't made for projects with both Android and iOS, we unfortuinately can't just run `init` again and choose `n` on the `iOS?` question to trigger the generation of the Android data.
+As the file structure for Fastlane was already created, and `fastlane` wasn't made for projects with both Android and iOS, we unfortunately can't just run `init` again and choose <kbd>n</kbd> on the `iOS?` question to trigger the generation of the Android data.

 But lucky for us the Android process only creates minimal content on both `Fastfile` and `Appfile` which we can replicate manually with little effort.

 #### Add Android to `Fastfile` and `Appfile`

 First your add an empty `json_key_file` entry and `package_name` entry with the same value as `app_identifier` to the bottom of the `Appfile`: